 The Retreat will be an exclusive destination for health and wellness enthusiasts, and therefore not open to the general public.
 Staff and service personnel will provide a six-star experience at the relatively small profile property with a maximum of only fifty keys.

 Yes.
 To welcome community input, provide transparency, and detail mitigation measures, the City will be preparing a full Environmental Impact Report (EIR).
-This is anticipated to be available in the fall of 2020, though timing could change based on factors beyond the City’s control.
+A draft EIR was released on October 30, 2020, and is expected to be finalized after the 45 day comment period ends on December 14, 2020.

 Yes.
 The Retreat will fully comply with all conditions of the Coachella Valley Multi-Species Habitat Conservation Plan.